feldera/feldera/docs/tour/tour.md

 You can browse the table or view by clicking the the next or previous buttons in the bottom right corner of the table.
-In larger tables or views, a slider appears next to the back button.
+In larger tables or views, a slider appears by the buttons.
 You can use it to jump to a given percentile in the table by moving the slider to the desired percentile position.

 When you're done with the pipeline, you can temporarily pause it by